 You will find on this blog articles on history, the sociology of HMA, translations and transcriptions as well as more light material.
 I hope you enjoy.

-About the author: I live in Kingston Ontario where I work as a museum curator for the Museum of Health Care..
-I have been doing martial arts for nearly 20 years and now teach kenjutsu, Irish stick, sabre and pugilism.
+About the author: I live in Gatineau, Quebec, where I am Supervisor of Historical Collections at Parks Canada.
+I have been doing martial arts for nearly 20 years and now teach bataireacht (Antrim Bata) and sabre, among other things.

 HMA: Historical Martial arts are combat arts, games and sports recreated from documentation, experimentation or handed down through tradition and which have a deep historical relevance.
-I use HMA instead of HEMA (Historical European Martial Arts) as I do not only write on the arts of the old continent.
+I use HMA instead of HEMA (Historical European Martial Arts) as I do not only write about the arts of the European continent.

 Where I teach: